slexisvn/query_engine/docs/03-optimizer/26-subquery-unnesting.md

 ## Traps

 **`NOT IN` and `NOT EXISTS` are not the same query.** They compile to different join types because they mean different things when nulls are present.
-No optimizer pass will convert one into the other.
+A rewrite between them needs a proof that the relevant null behavior is equivalent.

 **A `SINGLE` join takes the first match rather than raising.** A scalar subquery without an aggregate that matches two rows returns one of them, chosen by build-side order.
 The standard calls for an error; the operator `break`s.

-**`SubqueryUnnesting` is exempted from the ablation invariant.** [Chapter 28](28-plan-properties-and-ablation.md) shows the differential test skipping it by name: removing it does not make queries slower, it makes them fail.
+**`SubqueryUnnesting` is exempted from the ablation invariant.** [Chapter 28](28-plan-properties-and-ablation.md) shows the differential test skipping it by name: removing it makes supported correlated queries fail at execution; some uncorrelated forms can use the limited fallback.

 **The correlated filter moves into the join condition, so it is no longer subject to predicate pushdown as a filter.** It becomes part of a join and is then handled by [chapter 17](17-predicate-pushdown.md)'s `pushJoinConditionPredicates` on the second pushdown run.